GatoGraphQL/GatoGraphQL/README.md

       and save

-4. Create the folder structure needed by minify.sh, under POP_APP_MIN_FOLDER:
+2. Create the folder structure needed by `minify.sh`, under `POP_APP_MIN_FOLDER`:

  The .sh scripts copy all files to minimize to this folder, from where it minimizes them.
-The structure of this folder must be created in advance, under folder defined in POP_APP_MIN_FOLDER (eg: /Users/john/Sites/min/PoP/), as follows:
+The structure of this folder must be created in advance, under folder defined in `POP_APP_MIN_FOLDER` (eg: /Users/john/Sites/min/PoP/), as follows:

  for each theme: